SP700 Ethernet Printer Troubleshooting

 - What's the IP address of my device?

 - Is the printer on the correct network?

 - The printer is set up, but 'Printer Status' shows not connected.

-- "Printer Error" pops up when attempting to send item(s).
-The status lights are flashing.
+- The status lights on my printer are flashing.

 - The printer isn’t receiving an IP address.

 - Hardware Issues